 In Versailles, it is possible to rent bikes for adults, children, and tandem bicycles in different places of the park.

-The bike hire points are Little Venice (by the canal), Saint Antoine Gate, and the Queen’s Gate.
-Little Venice hire point is always open whilst the other two points only open on weekends and holidays.
+Little Venice bike rental point is always open whilst the other two points only open on weekends and holidays.
 Opening times are from 10 am to 5 pm or 6.45 pm depending on the season.

 On weekends we recommend renting your bike at the Queen’s Gate because it is the closest point to Versailles Rive Droite train station (850 m, 11-minute walk).

-Of course, on weekends there’s also the possibility of taking a bike at one point and relate it to another
+On weekends, there’s also the possibility of taking a bike at one point and relate it to another.

 Rental prices are €18 per half-day (4 hours), €20 per day (8 hours).

-Unfortunately, Velib bikes are not available in Versailles.
+Unfortunately, the Velib bikes are not available in Versailles.

-To travel from Paris to Versailles you are going to take a Transilien train from Paris Gare Saint Lazare (Paris 8) to Paris Rive Droite train station.
-This is a 35 min ride and you don’t need to book train tickets in advance.
+To travel from Paris to Versailles by train, you will take a Transilien train from Paris Gare Saint Lazare (Paris 8) to Paris Rive Droite train station.
+This is a 35 min ride, and you don’t need to book train tickets in advance.

-In the Parisian Region, your bike travels for free but subject to certain conditions:
+In the Parisian Region, it is possible to transport your bike on trains for free but it is subject to certain conditions:

 - If trains are crowded, do not board with your bicycle.

-- In the train, on platforms, and in stations, you must walk your bicycle.
-For safety reasons, don’t take escalators.
+- On the train, on platforms, and in stations, you must walk your bicycle.
+For safety reasons, don’t take escalators with your bike.

 Look for the train wagons with the bike logo.
-These wagons are adapted for bikes, with special hooks to fix bikes
+These wagons are adapted for bikes, with special hooks to fix the bikes.

 When traveling on a Transilien train, you are responsible for transporting, handling, and watching over your bicycle.

-From Versailles Rive Droite train station to the Queen’s Gate there’s only a 5-minute bike ride.
+From Versailles Rive Droite train station, it is only a 5-minute bike ride to the Queen’s Gate.

-Palace of Versailles Bike Tour – Suggested Itinerary
+Self-Guided Versailles by Bike Day Tour – Suggested Itinerary

-IMPORTANT: Bikes are not allowed inside the Palace’s French Gardens and inside the Estate of Trianon.
+IMPORTANT: Bikes are not allowed inside the formal gardens and the Estate of Trianon.

-Take your bike and after admiring the Apollo’s fountain (5) look for a nice place for a picnic on the by the Grand Canal (6) or a light meal at the restaurant La Petite Venise (you can book here)
+Take your bike and after admiring the Apollo’s fountain (5) look for a nice spot for a picnic on the grass by the Grand Canal (6) or a light meal at the restaurant La Petite Venise (you can book here)

-Do the tour of the canal stopping for some pictures at La Lanterne (7), and the Royal Star (8).
+Do the canal tour, stopping for some pictures at La Lanterne (7) and the Royal Star (8).
 Then it’s time to visit the Grand Trianon (9), Petit Trianon (10), and the Queen’s Hamlet (11), which open at 12 pm.

-Leave the Versailles Palace for late afternoon, when there are lesser crowds.
-The entrance is at Place d’Armes (12).
+Leave the Palace of Versailles for late afternoon, when there are lesser crowds.
+The entrance to the palace is at Place d’Armes (12).
 We suggest a 2-hour visit, from 3.30 pm to 5.30 pm.

 Versailles Bike Tips, Do’s & Don’ts

-Bikes are not allowed inside the Palace’s French Gardens and inside the Estate of Trianon.
+Bikes are not allowed inside the Palace’s formal gardens and inside the Estate of Trianon.

-Where to park your bike in Versailles?
-Bike racks are available in different spots throughout the Estate of Versailles: in front of the Place d’Armes, next to the Queen’s Gate in the Park, near the Grand Trianon, near the Petit Trianon, and near La Flottille restaurant and the Petite Venise.
+Bike racks are available in different spots throughout the Estate of Versailles: in front of the Place d’Armes, next to the Queen’s Gate in the Park, near the Grand Trianon, near the Petit Trianon, La Flottille restaurant, and the Petite Venise.

-You can have your bike near you on the grass when having your picnic by the canal.
+You can have your bike with you on the grass when having your picnic by the canal.

-We also parked our bike in one of the car parks near the French Gardens.
+We also parked our bike in one of the car parks near the formal gardens.